sepehr-karimi/sepehr-karimi.github.io/_blog/first_client.md

 A significant milestone for SofiaMind was securing **our first major client, the University of Tehran**, in March 2024.
 We successfully deployed a **chatbot system** to handle various university services, from answering student inquiries to assisting with administrative tasks.

-The chatbot is now fully operational, providing support across multiple departments.
+The chatbot is now fully operational and available in all university websites, providing support across multiple departments.
 We are committed to maintaining and improving this system to ensure a seamless experience for both students and staff.
 This achievement marks the beginning of SofiaMind's expansion into the education sector.